 Actions Your Traumatic Brain Injury Lawyer Will Take on Your Behalf

-When you hire a TBI attorney after suffering an injury, they will take over every aspect of your legal case.
+When you hire a brain injury accident attorney after suffering an injury, they will take over every aspect of your legal case.
 The first thing your lawyer is likely to do is launch their own investigation into your accident.
 The purpose of this inquiry will be to collect evidence that supports your injury claim and establish the liability of the at-fault party.

 After completing their initial investigation, you can expect your lawyer to review the damages you sustained as a result of your injury and calculate how much your case is worth.
 Your attorney will then take the steps necessary to submit the paperwork and complete the process of a personal injury lawsuit or an insurance claim.

-In parallel to building a strong case in support of your claim in advance of a potential trial, your attorney will also be in negotiations with the opposing party, attempting to come to terms on a settlement deal.
+In parallel to building a strong case in support of your claim in advance of a potential trial, your personal injury attorney will also be in negotiations with the insurance company, attempting to come to terms on a settlement deal.
 If a settlement agreement can not be reached, your lawyer will proceed to fight for the compensation you deserve in court.

 Settling Vs. Taking Your Case to Trial